DC League of Super-Pets: Release

 In January 2019, the film was scheduled to be released on May 21, 2021.
 The release date was later pushed back to May 20, 2022, in favour of The Matrix Resurrections, another WB film starring Reeves.
 It was then pushed back to July 29, 2022 (taking the release of Black Adam, which also stars Johnson), among other films from Warner Bros. getting pushed due to production delays.
+DC League of Super-Pets premiered in Los Angeles on July 13, 2022.
+This was the final production under the name Warner Animation Group before the studio's rebranding in June 2023.

-The film's premiere was held on July 27.
-It is eligible to become available on HBO Max and/or premium video on demand on September 26, 2022 under a plan announced by WarnerMedia in 2021, though subsequent announcements by new parent company Warner Bros.
-Discovery suggest that streaming timing will be considered on a "case-by-case" basis going forward; it eventually became available on digital on August 23, 2022, and available on 4K UHD, Blu-ray, and DVD beginning on October 4, 2022, along with the official announcement that the movie would be available on HBO Max on September 26, 2022.
+It was eligible to become available on HBO Max and/or premium video on demand on September 26, 2022, under a plan announced by WarnerMedia in 2021, though subsequent announcements by new parent company Warner Bros.
+Discovery suggest that streaming timing will be considered on a "case-by-case" basis going forward; it eventually became available on digital on August 23, 2022, and available on 4K, Blu-ray, and DVD beginning on October 4, 2022, along with the official announcement that the film would be available on HBO Max on September 26, 2022.

+An edited 10-minute version of the film was released in 4D in 2023.

 Reception

 Box office

-DC League of Super-Pets grossed $93.7 million in the United States and Canada, and $113.7 million in other territories, for a worldwide total of $207.4 million.
+DC League of Super-Pets grossed $93.7 million in the United States and Canada, and $113.9 million in other territories, for a worldwide total of $207.6 million.

+In the United States and Canada, DC League of Super-Pets was released alongside Vengeance, and was projected to gross $25–30 million from 4,300 theaters on its opening weekend.
 The film made $9.3 million on its first day, including $2.2 million from Thursday previews.
-It went on to debut to $23 million, topping the box office, though coming in at the low-end of expectations.
+It went on to debut to $23 million, topping the box office, though coming in below expectations.
 The film made $11.2 million in its sophomore weekend, finishing second behind newcomer Bullet Train.
 In its third weekend it made $7.1 million, staying in second place.